 Questions, comments received from shareholders and responses from the Board and Management were recorded in the minutes of general meetings.
-In view of the requirements of COVID-19 (Temporary Measures) (Alternative Arrangements For Meetings For Companies') Order 2020, the Company had published the minutes of its 2022 Annual General Meeting on SGXNet and the Company's website within one month after the date of the meeting.
+In accordance with Guidance 6 of the Practice Note 7.5 General Meetings of the SGX Listing Manual, the Minutes of AGM will be published within one month after the AGM on SGXNET.

-11.6 Dividend Policy
+Dividend Policy

 The Company's dividend policy seeks to balance dividend return to shareholders with the need for long-term sustainable growth whilst aiming for an efficient capital structure.
-The declaration of a final tax-exempt (one-tier) dividend of 2.5 cents (2021: 2.5 cents) per ordinary share has been proposed for FY2022.
-For FY2021, there was a special tax exempt (one-tier) dividend of 4.0 cents per ordinary share proposed, but none for FY2022.
+The declaration of a first and final tax-exempt (one-tier) dividend of 3.0 cents (2022: 2.5 cents) per ordinary share and a special tax exempt (one-tier) dividend of 2.0 cents per ordinary share have been proposed for FY2023.
+No special tax exempt (one-tier) dividend was proposed for FY2022.